Killykeskeame: Irish Language

 Irish Gaelic was the ordinary language of the people in the area until the nineteenth century.
 The form of Irish used was Oriel or East Ulster Irish.
 It is not known when exactly Irish ceased to be used as the ordinary medium of communication but it is likely that Irish continued to be used until the mid-nineteenth century.
-Throughout the Parishes of Killeevan and Aghabog, Irish words continue to be used in ordinary speech, especially for things relating to nature, agriculture and the landscape.
+Throughout the parishes of Killeevan and Aghabog, Irish words continue to be used in ordinary speech, especially for things relating to nature, agriculture and the landscape.
 The last traditional speaker of Irish in the parish of Killeevan was Mrs. Bridget Beggan, who died in the late 1930s.

 Landscape

-The townland is located in the drumlin country of South Ulster.
+The townland is located in the drumlin country of south Ulster.
 The undulating landscape is a creation of Ice Age glaciers which once covered the area.
 The townland is now mostly farmland, with some forestry, and a single lake.
-However, due to its position in the historic "Glens" district of northern Killeevan and Aghabog, it offers views of Northern Monaghan, Slieve Beagh, parts of County Fermanagh, Cavan and Tyrone.
+However, due to its position in the historic "Glens" district of northern Killeevan and Aghabog, it offers views of northern County Monaghan, Slieve Beagh and parts of counties Fermanagh, Cavan and Tyrone.